glpi-project/docdev/source/devapi/mainobjects.rst

 CommonITILValidation
 ++++++++++++++++++++

 Handle ITIL validation process.
 It inherits from `CommonDBChild`_.
-The class is in the ``src/CommonITILValidation.php`` file.

 It will help you to: